milesok/milesok.github.io/_posts/site-project/2020-07-22-creating-github-sites-jekyll-part-2.md

   link: /now
 ```

-Next I added to the sass sheet to make the nav bar stand out a bit:
+Next I added to the sass sheet to make the nav bar look nice and stand out a bit:
 ```{sass}
 $nav-background: midnightblue;
 $nav-link: white;